bytebase/bytebase.com-old/content/blog/manage-databases-in-bytebase-with-terraform.md

 ## Run Bytebase

-In this section, you’ll start Bytebase and follow its onboarding guide.
+In this section, you’ll start Bytebase and follow its onboard guide.

 1. Make sure your docker daemon is running, and then start the Bytebase docker container by typing the following command in the terminal.